Online Safety

 At Legh Vale we work hard to ensure that all children can use the internet safely.
 Home use of ICT by children can lead to better performance at school and an improved standard of work.
 However, it is important that children follow the simple rules for keeping safe when using the internet.
 Visit the sites listed below to supplement the work that goes on in school and help keep your child safe.

-Safer Internet Day 2022 - This year the children will be taught about respect and relationships online and how to keep safe.
-Please click here to read a document from Purple Mash to support your children in the digital world.
+Safer Internet Day 2025 - This year the theme was 'Being Safe in a Digital World ’Please click here to read a document from Purple Mash to support your children in the digital world.

 SMART Rules we follow